Phoenix Farm

 These 86acres cover meadow, stream, ridged woodland, and contains a huge spectrum of native edible and medicinal plants.

-As well, in October of 2019, approximately 1700 plants were put in the ground to be future food sources via a multi-use riparian buffer grant.
+As well, from October of 2019-October 2022, approximately 2700 plants have been put in the ground to be future food sources via a multi-use riparian buffer grant.
 Some of these native species include, black raspberry, high bush blueberry, serviceberry, gooseberry, persimmon, quince, pawpaw, hickory, beechnut, chestnut, sugar maple, black locust, elderberry and more.

 **These plants are dedicated to the original people of this place,